anooragsingh07/GreenCart/README.md

 - Include a map view for locating eco-friendly stores
 - Add a feature to compare products based on their environmental impact

+## Contributing

+Contributions are welcome!
+Please fork this repository and open a pull request with your improvements.

+For major changes, please open an issue first to discuss what you'd like to change.

 ## License

 This project is open source and available under the [MIT License](LICENSE).